KobeKnowles/Neuromodulation-Gated-Transformer/README.md

 The exact environment we used to conduct experiments is shown in the dependnecies.txt file.
-The important modules are a working TensorFlow 2.4.1 environment (including all relevant dependencies) and a custom transformers module with neuromodulation support (https://github.com/KobeKnowles/transformers-NGT).
+The important modules are a working TensorFlow 2.4.1 environment (including all relevant dependencies) and a custom transformers library with neuromodulation support (https://github.com/KobeKnowles/transformers-NGT).

-To install the custom transformers package you need to run:
+The following can be used to install the custom transformers library:

 pip install git+https://github.com/KobeKnowles/transformers-NGT@neuromodulation-gating